Pet Prescription Refills Made Easy in Grand Rapids

 How often does my pet need a checkup to refill medications?

 For most chronic medications, pets must be seen at least once per year to safely continue their prescription.
-Some drugs, especially NSAIDs for pain or seizure-control medications, require more frequent bloodwork or check-ins.
+Some drugs, especially thyroid medication, blood pressure medication or seizure-control medications, require more frequent bloodwork or check-ins.

 Regular monitoring ensures that: